Naturally Daily

 6. It Can Heal Wounds.

 Mixing it with some essential oils such as tea tree oil can help it work as a potent antibacterial solution.
-Topical application of this oil on wounds mix may prevent infection.
+The topical application of this oil on wounds mix may prevent infection.

 7. Fractionated Coconut Oil May Help in Epilepsy Treatment.

-Ketogenic diet is one of the most effective therapies for epilepsy.
-Research showed adding MCTs in ketogenic diet may let the patient eat more carbs and protein.
+The ketogenic diet is one of the most effective therapies for epilepsy.
+Research showed adding MCTs to the ketogenic diet may let the patient eat more carbs and protein.
 It makes it easier for them to stick to the diet.
 [15,16]

 8. It May Help with Alzheimer’s Disease.